 Create a schedule, allowing adequate time for each of your priorities.
 Be sure to include buffer time at the end of each activity.
 (Buffer time allows for unexpected delays and transition to the next activity.)

-Basic rules for a schedule to be helpful in taking care of yourself:
+Basic rules for a schedule to take care of yourself:

 - Schedule “self care” time every day.

 - Set and hold boundaries.
 Your time and energy are precious.
 You get to choose how you use them.